We support peace and prosperity by building connections, understanding and trust between people in the UK and countries worldwide.

-We help young people to gain the skills, confidence and connections they are looking for to realise their potential and to participate in strong and inclusive communities.
-We support them to learn English, to get a high-quality education and to gain internationally recognised qualifications.
-Our work in arts and culture stimulates creative expression and exchange and nurtures creative enterprise.
+We work directly with individuals to help them gain the skills, confidence and connections to transform their lives and shape a better world in partnership with the UK.
+We support them to build networks and explore creative ideas, to learn English, to get a high-quality education and to gain internationally recognised qualifications.

 British Council in Senegal